Musala Lakes: First lake

 The first lake is the highest in the group and is also called the Icy Lake.
 Situated in a small cirque at 365 m to the northeast of Mount Musala, the lake lies at an altitude of 2,709 m, which makes it the highest one in the Rila and on the Balkan peninsula.
 It has an area of 1.8 ha and a depth of 16.4 m, which makes it the third largest and deepest of the group.
 Its shape is oval, slightly elongated; the slopes are steep and covered with scree.
 The highest water temperature during the summer reaches 7.8 °C on the surface, and decreases to 5.1 °C in depth.

 Second lake

-The second lake, also called the Upper or Nameless Lake, as it is located in the Aleko cirque at the foothills of summit Bezimenen (2,792 m), is located 133 m below the first lake, at 800 m north of Musala, at an altitude of 2,576 m.
+The second lake, also called the Upper or Nameless Lake, as it is located in the Aleko cirque at the foothills of the summit Bezimennia Vrah (2,792 m), is located 133 m below the first lake, at 800 m north of Musala, at an altitude of 2,576 m.
 It has an area of 1.24 ha and a depth of 5.8 m.
 It is watered via underground passage from the Ice Lake.